mdkaba/SmartClass-A.I.ssistant/README.md

 * Make sure you have Python installed on your system.
 * Navigate to the project directory: ```cd SmartClass-A.I.ssistant```
 * Install dependencies: ```pip install -r requirements.txt```

+3. Normalize Images: ```python Data_Cleaning/normalize.py``` <br> This will normalize the pixel intensity values inside the folder of class.

+4. Resize Images: ```python Data_Cleaning/resize.py``` <br> This will resize all images in folder to 96x96 pixels, ensuring uniform dimensions.
+5. Visualize Dataset: ```python Data_Cleaning/visualize_dataset.py``` <br> This script will generate visualizations for class distribution and sample images with corresponding pixel intensity histograms.
+The visualizations help in understanding the dataset characteristics and ensuring that the data cleaning process was successful.